Skip to content

 Discover How to Overcome Your Back Pain For Good

 Is back pain causing you to move a little slower and more cautiously?
 If left untreated, chronic back pain can lead to long-term dysfunction.
 Back pain is one of the most common physical complaints that people suffer from and more than 80% of the US population will experience back pain at some point in their lifetime.
 Back pain can interfere with your ability to bend, kneel, lift, reach, do work and enjoy time with your family.
 Not to mention, it can make you down right irritable and affect others around you.
+At Orthopedic Physical Therapy, Inc, we specialize in diagnosing and treating back and neck pain through customized physical therapy programs that target the root cause—not just the symptoms.

 Why do I have back pain?